Damisicode/Todo_application/readme.md

 # 🚀 Deploying Dockerized App on AWS EKS Cluster using ArgoCD and GitOps methodology with CircleCI - 4thweekOfCloudOps

-✨This repository containe the code of React application called Todo-app.
+✨This repository contains the code of React application called Todo-app.
 I've created this to Deploy it on Kubernetes cluster by GitOps workflow

 ## 🏠 Architecture
 ![Architecture of the application](architecture.gif)